 Step 2: Set up a notification about the confirmation email

-Once a user hits a subscribe button, they usually see a notification saying the confirmation email has been sent to their email address.
-It is set up by default like in the example below, but you can customize it if you want.
+Once a user hits the subscribe button, they usually see a notification saying a confirmation email has been sent to their email address.
+It is set up by default, like in the example below, but you can customize it if you want.

 Step 3: Edit the confirmation email

 Here we are!
-A subscription confirmation email also has a preset text like on the screenshot below.
+A subscription confirmation email also has a preset text, like in the screenshot below.
 You can also change it according to your style of communication.

 Before you add a subscription form to a web site with a set-up confirmation email, create a “thank-you” page that will appear to a new subscriber when they click the confirmation link.

-Now, when you know how subscription confirmation emails work, let’s see some examples from the well-known brands.
+Now that you know how subscription confirmation emails work let’s see some examples from the well-known brands.

 Leica.
 In this email, the brand reminds what benefits the user will earn and promises customization after the subscription is finished.

 Booking.com.
 This confirmation email is written in a formal tone, informing that a click on a link gives full access to the account.

 EzyDog.
 It also sounds formal, reminds about the types of emails the subscriber will receive in the future, and offers support if the user has any questions.